 In our full version of the Mindfulness in Plain English summary, we also explain how to go beyond seated meditations to incorporate mindfulness into your everyday life (e.g. using walking meditations, observing your postures during daily activities etc.).
 With practice, you’ll (i) develop the mental habit of “catching” your mind when it drifts and bringing it back to your object of focus, (ii) see things as they are (without adding or subtracting from them to distort reality), and (iii) perceive the true nature of all phenomena without conscious thought.

 Besides the tips captured in this summary, the book also includes background on the origins and concepts of meditation, how they relate to Western scientific discoveries, and how to address common concerns or obstacles to mindfulness.
 It also includes stories and daily examples to explain various Buddhist concepts (e.g. impermanence, loving friendliness, dealing with anger etc.).
-Do get a copy of the book for the full details, get our full summary bundle for an overview of the various concepts, techniques and tips.
+You can purchase the book here for the full details.

 Click here to download Mindfulness in Plain English summary & infographic